Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Discussion

 The methodological developments in this article are underpinned by two insights.
 First, sensitivity analysis (or more generally, any one-dimensional partially identified problem) may be viewed as a constrained stochastic program and we can leverage methods developed in stochastic optimization.
-Second, the $R^2$-calculus provides a parameterization of the linear causal effect and a systematic approach to specify interpretable sensitivity models.
+Second, the partial correlations and the $R^2$-calculus provide a parameterization of the linear causal effect and a systematic approach to specify interpretable sensitivity models.

-Partial identification has attracted considerable attention in econometrics and causal inference since the work of \citet{manski1990} and \citet{balke}; for instance \citet{manski2003,imbens,vansteelandt2006,chernozhukov2007,aronow2013,richardson2014,miratrix2018,molinari2020}.
+Partial identification has attracted considerable attention in econometrics and causal inference since the work of \citet{manski1990} and \citet{balke}; for instance \citet{manski2003,imbens,chernozhukov2007,aronow2013,miratrix2018,molinari2020}.
 Existing methods typically assume a closed-form solution to the stochastic program \eqref{eq:pir-minmax} (the lower/upper end of the PIR) and that the plug-in estimator is asymptotically normal.
 As such results are only known for relatively simple models, these methods only have limited utility in practice.
 The constrained optimization perspective of partial identification is only beginning to get embraced in the literature \citep{kaido19_confid_inter_projec_partial_ident_param,hu,guo_partial_2022,pmlr-v213-padh23a}.

 Our article further shows the need for a more complete, asymptotic theory of the optimal value of a general stochastic program.
 This may allow us to extend the methodology~developed here to sensitivity models with high- or infinite-dimensional parameters.
-In particular, a theory for the bootstrap distribution of the optimal value estimator is required to clarify when and which bootstrap procedures provide asymptotically valid sensitivity~intervals.
+In particular, \bt{theoretical guarantees for the convergence of the plug-in estimator as well as results for its bootstrap distribution are required.} \bt{Moreover, extensions of our proposed methods to multiple (potentially invalid) instruments as well as a deeper investigation of settings with multiple unmeasured confounders are interesting directions for future research.}